You know that things can’t go on like this.

 Before you take that step, it’s worth talking through what separation really means under New Jersey law.

-In New Jersey, there is no formal “legal separation.”
-You are either married or divorced (with one minor exception, called a "divorce from bed and board", which doesn't affect you now and won't be an option to consider until much later.)
+Legally speaking, you are either "married" or "divorced" (with one minor exception, called a "divorce from bed and board", which doesn't affect you now and won't be an option to consider until much later.)

 But moving out doesn’t automatically change your financial obligations or your legal responsibilities.

-If you leave the home without clear agreements in place, it can make later decisions — about custody, support, or property — more complicated.
+If you leave the home without clearly understanding how the law affects your particular situation, it can make later decisions — about custody, support, or property — more complicated.

-If your spouse is manipulative or controlling, separating can feel impossible.
+If your spouse is manipulative or controlling, as much as you may want to do it, the thought of actually separating can feel impossible.

 Those tactics are meant to keep you stuck.